 So we felt compelled to let you know that gas prices in America have dropped below the $1-a-gallon mark — at least, in one town in Kentucky.

-As of yesterday morning, WKYC Cleveland reported that a BP station in London, Kentucky, was selling unleaded gasoline for 99¢ per gallon, according to both users of the website GasBuddy and a phone call placed to the station by GasBuddy employees.
+As of March 19th, WKYC Cleveland reported that a BP station in London, Kentucky, was selling unleaded gasoline for 99¢ per gallon, according to both users of the website GasBuddy and a phone call placed to the station by GasBuddy employees.

 Admittedly, you probably won’t see a price quite that low on your local gas station sign anytime soon.
 GasBuddy reports that the average price of a gallon of regular unleaded currently stands at $2.173, but that varies greatly by region.
 In California, a gallon of regular averages $3.239, and in GP’s home of New York, it runs $2.443; in Mississippi, though, it’s a lowest-in-the-nation $1.867, followed by Kentucky, where the average is $1.875.